 I don’t like to use too many eggs in the recipe, it’s not an omelette and shouldn’t taste eggy.
 There are so many ways and recipes to make this amazing peasant meal.
 You’re spoilt for choice as you can serve it with sourcream, jam, honey, or even roll them into a tube stuffed with meat, tvorog cheese (quark), or caviar.
 So it can get complicated very quickly.

 I like to keep thing simple.
 My recipe is un-yeasted, using milk, flour, eggs, water, sugar, salt and oil for frying (which is a healthier attempt instead of using butter).
+I’ve never been a fan of yeasted blini, or blini made with buckwheat flour.
 If you stab a stick of butter with a fork, you can use it to butter the pan instead of oil.
 If you omit the stick of butter from this recipe, you’d almost get the Heart Foundation Tick.
 I said almost!

 If your cholesterol is fine, then use full cream milk, full fat sour cream, fry in butter, layer tons of butter between the blini stack, and it will taste amazing.
 For the rest of us, here’s a slightly healthier version, especially if you eat it with light sour cream.